 Green is the color of the day and there are many fascinating green cocktails that are perfect for St. Patrick's Day.
 Among our favorite recipes is the Green Dublin Apple cocktail.

 This is no ordinary green apple martini.
 No, this one is filled to the brim with Irish spirit thanks to the Irish whiskey which replaces the typical shot of vodka.
 The cocktail also uses white cranberry juice to sweeten the mix and allow the green apple liqueur to give the drink its signature color.

 03 of 10

 If you're looking for a high-class option that celebrates Irish whiskey in all its glory, the Massey cocktail is a great choice.
 It's an ideal match for an Irish-themed dinner party filled with traditional foods.

 This cocktail has a classic style and you'll enjoy its array of flavors.
-The base is an Irish whiskey and London dry gin mixed with sweet vermouth.
-To that, you'll add the herbal liqueurs.
+The base is a combination of Irish whiskey and London dry gin mixed with sweet vermouth.
+To that, you'll add an herbal liqueur and Italian bitter.
 It's a truly fascinating combination.

 04 of 10